 Derivatives are carried at fair value in the consolidated balance sheets with changes in unrealized gain or loss charged or credited to earnings, except for those which meet the criteria for hedge accounting.
 Unrealized gains or losses on hedging instruments, net of taxes, are reported in net assets as a component of accumulated other comprehensive income (loss) in the consolidated balance sheets.
-Receivables and payables hedged by qualified forward foreign exchange contracts and currency option contracts are translated at the corresponding contract rates.
+Receivables, payables and foreign currency forecast transactions hedged by qualified forward foreign exchange contracts and currency option contracts are translated at the corresponding contract rates.